michalwitwicki/.dotfiles/README.md

         ```

 5. Use `color_test.sh` script inside `tmux` session to check if colors are right
+    Also this is nice alternative: curl -L https://bit.ly/3A5B3u3 | python3 | less -R

 `*` Those steps are already automated in `install.py` script, you can use it by running `python install.py`